-- A. Write the Essay: (80 minutes) - Prepare students for the essay assignment by ensuring student readiness and organization for the task and answering questions as needed. - Within a 60 minute time frame, students will construct an essay using evidence from the research to include relevant facts, definitions, concrete details, quotations, or other information and examples pertaining to the topic: The historical development of the four facets of a mechatronic system and their chief applications in modern society, including mechanical systems, electronic systems, computers, and control systems. - The teacher must determine whether students should handwrite or type the essays and what an appropriate length should be, based on the depth desired and encountered in this lesson.
+A. Write the Essay: (80 minutes)

+- Prepare students for the essay assignment by ensuring student readiness and organization for the task and answering questions as needed. - Within a 60 minute time frame, students will construct an essay using relevant, well-chosen facts, definitions, concrete details, quotations, or other information and examples pertaining to the topic: The history and evolution of geographic information systems and their influence on present-day society. - The teacher must determine whether students should handwrite or type the essays and what an appropriate length should be, based on the depth desired and encountered in this lesson.
 The essay may be a two-day assignment, depending on the length of the class and the depth desired by the teacher.
 This can also be a take-home assignment if desired. - Students should submit their outlines, essays, and bibliographies for grading. - The teacher will score essays using the ELA Informative/Explanatory Rubric. - To further prepare students for the TSA Essays on Technology competition, the teacher may extend this lesson another day and assign each student only one subtopic upon entering the classroom.
 Each student would then spend the class period using his/her self-created outline on that subtopic to create an essay that addresses only that subtopic.